mikeocool/bbox/README.md

     * lines
     * hex wkb
     * overpass ql
-    * link to google maps?
     * go-template
     * option to open browser for url formats
 * place input
-* cleanup draw UI
-* when bbox is pre-populated on map, make it editable
 * tile command
 * units on width and heightw
 * option to specify decimal precision/format